 Budgeting is the tactical implementation of a business plan.
-To achieve the goals in a business’ strategic plan, we need some type of budget that finances the business plan, sets measures and indicators of performance, and then make changes along the way to ensure that we arrive at the company’s goals.
+To achieve the goals in a business’s strategic plan, we need a detailed descriptive roadmap of the business plan that sets measures and indicators of performance.
+We can then make changes along the way to ensure that we arrive at the desired goals.

 Translating Strategy into Targets and Budgets

 There are four dimensions to consider when translating high-level strategy, such as mission, vision, and goals, into budgets.

 Objectives are basically your goals, e.g., increasing the amount each customer spends at your retail store.

 Then, you develop one or more strategies to achieve your goals.
 The company can increase customer spending by expanding product offerings, sourcing new suppliers, promotion, etc.

 You need to track and evaluate the effectiveness of the strategies, using relevant measures.
 For example, you can measure the average weekly spending per customer and average price changes as inputs.

 Finally, you should set targets that you would like to reach by the end of a certain period.
 The targets should be quantifiable and time-based, such as an increase in the volume of sales or an increase in the number of products sold by a certain time.

 Budgeting is a critical process for any business in several ways.